 Anglican is intended to co-exist with Clojure and be a part of the source of a Clojure program.
-To facilitate this, Anglican programs, or queries, are wrapped by macros (defined in the anglican.emit namespace) which call the CPS transformations and define Clojure values suitable for passing as arguments to inference algorithms (defquery, query).
+To facilitate this, Anglican programs, or queries, are wrapped by macros which call the CPS transformations and define Clojure values suitable for passing as arguments to inference algorithms (defquery, query).
 In addition to defining entire queries, Anglican promotes modularization of probabilistic models through the definitions of probabilistic functions using defm (Anglican counterpart of Clojure defn).
 Probabilistic functions are written in Anglican, may include probabilistic forms sample and observe, and can be seamlessly called from inside Anglican queries, just like functions locally defined within the same query.